anmcarrow/generic.prometheus-node-exporter-docker-deploy/README.md

-This role can install Prometheus Monitoring Server, Prometheus Node Exporter (for localhost) and
-Grafana Web Dashboard in the Docker containers with persistent volumes.
+This role can install Prometheus Node Exporter (for localhost) in the privileged Docker container.